yqkee0411/smart_gate_opener/README.md

 ## Sample YAML for Home Assistant
 ```
-//If you already have other sensor in config, no need to add in the "template:" just continue
+#If you already have other sensor in config, no need to add in the "template:" just continue
 template:
     - sensor:
       - name: "gate"